 “For me, it was an exciting and rewarding way to end the program, which exceeded all of my expectations,” said John A. Sayour, a certified financial planner at New York Life who earned his MBA from Sacred Heart in 2012 and, during his course of studies, spent time at Sacred Heart’s European campus in Luxembourg.

 The non-profit agencies that benefit from these projects share Sayour’s enthusiasm.
 Students, who work in teams, are responsible for identifying the agency they'd like to work with, they often have strong feelings for the work that non-profit performs.
 That means that in addition to getting a top-notch business education experience, they become invested in the work.

 “We were lucky to have their help,” said Operation HOPE Executive Director Carla Miklos about the four students who, after developing a market survey and investigating funding possibilities, presented the agency with a three-year employment and financial plan.
 “They were like a team of consultants, helping me put my ideas into a format that would be useful in moving our goals forward.
 They were great to work with, held themselves to high standards and delivered a professional product.”

-Sacred Heart’s Center for Non-Profit Organizations, founded by the Welch College of Business, helps students identify appropriate agencies.
+Sacred Heart’s Center for Not-for-Profit Organizations, founded by the Welch College of Business, helps students identify appropriate agencies.
 Over the past decade, 44 non-profits have benefitted, and more than 120 projects have been completed, including the creation of marketing plans and materials, case statements, websites, financial studies, strategic and administrative plans and more.